MostafaHamdy3/E_Commerce/README.md

 - **Product Catalog**: Browse a comprehensive list of products with category filtering
 - **Product Details**: View detailed information about each product including images and descriptions
 - **Shopping Cart**: Add, remove, and manage items in your cart with quantity controls
+- **Light/Dark Mode**: Toggle between light and dark themes with persistent storage
-- **Persistent Storage**: Cart data is saved locally using AsyncStorage for a seamless user experience
+- **Persistent Storage**: Cart data and theme preferences are saved locally using AsyncStorage for a seamless user experience
 - **Real-time Updates**: Cart badge updates in real-time as items are added or removed
 - **Responsive Design**: Optimized for both iOS and Android platforms
 - **Category Filtering**: Filter products by categories for easier browsing